Undergraduate Student Education Research Training Workshop

 • An unofficial undergraduate transcript

 • Letter of recommendation from a faculty member who is familiar with your academic ability and potential.
 The recommender must address: (a) the quality and potential of the applicant’s academic work and research skills and (b) the applicant’s potential to pursue a graduate or professional degree in the field of education research.
-The letter of recommendation must be sent electronically (fellowships@aera.net) by the recommender and received by the deadline.
+The letter of recommendation must be sent electronically through the application portal.

 About AERA: AERA, founded in 1916, is concerned with improving the educational process by encouraging scholarly inquiry related to education and evaluation and by promoting the dissemination and practical application of research results.
 AERA shares the products of scholarly research with peers, future educational researchers, practitioners, policymakers, and the public through its annual meeting, publications, and professional development activities.